 I’m proud to be able to share with you the first in a series of four videos, made last fall at the behest of Fawkes Press by David Johnson Productions, anticipating the re-release of the Blue Moon books.
 In reviewing them today, I see myself struggling hard to come across as chipper and positive.
 I had just gotten news of the sixth member of my family to have died in a little more than a year, some of whom I had lost touch with.
 After giving myself room to “go easy” on myself, things this year are much brighter, and in some ways I’m grateful for the toughened skin.
-Given my age, the losses continue, but I am now well-practiced.
 I have come to realize we can face loss with the same kind of fierceness with which we love, and refuse to be overwhelmed.
-We can claim our power and continue the work, even as we grieve.
+We can claim our power, give berth to joy, and continue the work of making the world around us a realm of peace, even as we grieve.

-Also, ever the body-conscious sixteen-year-old, I’m proud to say I’m a full size smaller than when these were made.
-Two sizes smaller than when my father died, thanks to Dr. Gary Danchak and traditional Chinese medicine.
+Also, ever the body-conscious sixteen-year-old, I’m proud to say I’m smaller than when these were made, and in much better condition than when my father died, thanks to traditional Chinese medicine.
 It worried me that I was living on mostly vegetables but my bodily footprint wasn’t changing at the same rate as my carbon footprint.
 Turns out there was a good reason, several good reasons, which is a story I tell in Blue Moon Medicine Woman, to be published by Fawkes Press in 2018.
 Blue Moon Medicine Woman draws on the wisdom of my grandmothers and great-grandmothers as Phil and I continue exploring the world of plant-based living and the body’s ability–with the proper support–to heal itself.
-We have learned about tree-bathing, about antidepressants released by the soil, about minimizing our use of Western medicine in favor of traditional practices.
-We continue to blossom, individually, and as a couple.
+We have learned about tree-bathing, about antidepressants released by the soil, about minimizing our use of Western medicine in favor of traditional practices, and we continue to blossom, individually, and as a couple.

 Lastly, here we are already, at the middle of August, and way past time to be thinking about the 2017 Clearwater Writers Women’s Retreat, which will run from Nov.
 1-6.
 The application deadline to the general public was July 1, but we have extended that deadline to Sept.
 1. We have two spots left available, and we’d love for one of those to go to you!
 Click here for this year’s application.